ReleasedSoap/WillRProgramming/Studio 2/README.md

    - For this project, I was allowed to choose what I wanted to do.
 I decided to create a game in Roblox.
 Before I began, I already had basic experience using the software.
    - I used free models provided in the software.
    - Due to the language difference between what I know and what Roblox used, I had to reference other people's code.
 I also got some help from ChatGPT.
+   - This project includes the game itself, the final project documentation, and the presentation I presented in class.
   + Technology Used
     - Roblox Studio
     - Roblox Player